heinsaar/kaizen/README.md

 See [RAPID Practice](https://leoheinsaar.blogspot.com/p/rapid-practice.html) for conventions on issues & commit messages.

-Follow the steps described below to run it on your system
+Follow the steps described below to run it on your system.

 ## Windows